prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 Each run should consist of up to 1000 results, where each result must refer to a tweet that is published prior to and including the query time defined by the topic.
 Evaluation will then be conducted by standard IR effectiveness measures.
 The official metric we will use is mean average precision, but we will report other standard metrics such as R-precision and precision at rank 30.

+As in previous years, judgment pools will be created from system output and manually assessed.
+Each tweet will be judged "not relevant", "relevant", or "highly-relevant".

 The topics will be in the same format as last year:

 ```